Zandercraft/ZCEggify/README.md

 See MobCapture on SpigotMC to see additional information. https://www.spigotmc.org/resources/mobcapture.47337

-With ZCEggify you are able to throw a projectile of your choice when capturing a mob.
-This feature also extends to Arrows if you so choose.
+With ZCEggify you are able to capture mobs by hitting them with an item, or by throwing a projectile at them.

 After your projectile hits your target, if you have the proper permissions the mob will turn into a special spawn egg.
 This spawn egg saves all forms of data concerning this mob (All that I could think to add).